petcupaula/automated-liquid-mover/rpi_liquid_mover_8pumps/README.md

 * Take all tubes out of the containers and put them into the cleaning container
 * Put a cup into the machine to collect the water with drink residues from the tubes
 * Run the `CLEAN ALL` procedure (maybe even several times until the water comes out clean)

+## Mobility

+* TO-DO: If we want to provide the flexibility of the machine being transportable, then we need to define how it will connect to the internet.